Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Coordinate-free Operator Learning Across Dimensions

-to use them as input features for neural networks $\hat {\mathcal F}_{j}(\mathcal B)$ ($j=1,\ldots, N$) that learn the right-hand-sides of \eqref{eq.pde2}.
-Namely, it learns functions $\hat{\mathcal F}_j(\mathcal B)$ such that the integration of the corresponding PDE via a coordinate-free integrator approximates the training data.
+where we assume the $\mathcal F_j$'s are (possibly non-linear) orthogonally symmetric second order operators defining the right-hand-side of the evolutionary PDE.
+We consider neural networks that learn $\hat{\mathcal F}_j(\mathcal B)$ as functions of the features \eqref{eq.features}, such that the integration of the corresponding PDE via a coordinate-free integrator approximates the training data.
 A \textbf{coordinate-free integrator} in this context is one that performs the integration of the PDE in terms of the features $b_i$.
 Note that this approach can be seen as a form of canonicalization (see \cite{kaba2023equivariance, olver2003moving}), where the input data is transformed into a set of canonical invariants (here $\mathcal B$) to perform the learning.

+\textbf{Coordinate-free learning of general scalar PDEs.} The time evolution PDEs we consider here can be expressed as $\frac{\partial u}{\partial t} = \mathcal F(\mathcal B(u))$ where $\frac{\partial u}{\partial t}$ is the independent variable.
+A general PDE is an \textit{implicit} algebraic constraint.
+We therefore do not \textit{a priori} know which are the independent or dependent variables.
+Instead, we can utilize manifold learning methods, linear (e.g. PCA) for linear PDEs, nonlinear (e.g. autoencoders or kernel-PCA) for nonlinear PDEs, to discover the \textit{implicit} constraint within the coordinate-free basis.
+In this way, the PDE operator is represented by a latent model constraining the relationship between the variables in $\mathcal{B}$.
+After this is learned, it can be `extracted' symbolically using symbolic regression, or used implicitly by numerical solvers.
+Of course, there is the caveat that, when the PDE is nonlinear, the constraint learned is only guaranteed to be accurate in the region adequately sampled by the training data.